 Specialty lab tests that require being sent to an outside lab will be billed to your insurance and may have an additional charge.
 Pharmacy prescription costs will depend on your insurance (check your plan for coverage and copays).

-Students can access free tucking and binding supplies through the Cornell Health Pharmacy (see more below).
+Students can access free tucking and binding supplies through the Cornell Health Pharmacy (see information above).

 Will my insurance cover gender-affirming care?